Akselera Tech

 Case Study 6: Rogers Communications — 82% CPA Reduction

-The Challenge
+The Solution

 1. AI call classification — Every inbound call from paid search was analyzed to determine whether it was a sales call, support call, billing inquiry, or non-sales interaction.
 This happened at the campaign level, providing granular data on which campaigns, ad groups, and keywords were driving actual revenue.